Defibrillators, FAAE News, First Aid Advice

 Thankfully, defibrillators have come a long way and now have been developed into a lightweight, affordable and portable device that can be used by trained and untrained people in a public setting.
 They are now more commonly called Automated External Defibrillators or AEDs.

-A lot of you are still in the dark and don’t know how they work or what they do, so we have put together all the details on what a defibrillator does and how they work, and even more importantly – how safe they are to use!
+A lot of you are still in the dark and don’t know how does a defibrillator work or what they do, so we have put together all the details on what a defibrillator does, how they work, and, even more importantly, how safe they are to use!

 Firstly, to understand how a defibrillator works, you need to know what happens to someone when they go into cardiac arrest.